Down Home (Melba Montgomery album): Background

 Melba Montgomery rose to commercial success as a duet pairing with George Jones.
 Their recording of her composition, "We Must Have Been Out of Our Minds", was a top three single on the country charts in 1963.
 Over the next several years, the Jones-Montgomery pairing would record a series of albums and singles.
 She also appeared as a solo artist during the sixties decade, with albums and singles of her own.

 Recording and content

 Down Home was Montgomery's second solo album in her recording career.
 The disc was produced by Pappy Daily in sessions held between January and September 1963.
-The sessions were held at the Columbia Studio, located in Nashville, Tennessee.
+The sessions were held at the Columbia Studios, located in Nashville, Tennessee.
 The album contained a total of 12 tracks.
 Seven of the album's songs were composed by Montgomery herself.
 Among them was the Jones-Montgomery duet, "We Must Have Been Out of Our Minds" (first released on the album What's in Our Hearts).
 Three selections were co-written with her brother, Carl Montgomery: "Lies Can't Hide What's on My Mind", "What's Bad for You Is Good for Me" and "Don't Make Me Build Another Wall".